Iran summons German diplomat over 'destructive remarks' | DW | 05.01.2020

 Iran's summons come on the same day that the German government proposed dialogue with Tehran to ease tensions.

 German Foreign Minister Heiko Maas said on Sunday, ahead of the summons, that the German army mission in the Middle East would continue.
-He told the German newspaper Bild am Sonntag that the fight against the "Islamic State" group "is and remains of German interest."
+He told the German newspaper Bild am Sonntag that the fight against IS "is and remains of German interest."

 Read more: Who was Qassem Soleimani, Iran's Quds Force leader?